 Of course not.

-I personally do a lot of industry research for every post I write for a client and also keyword research.
+I do a lot of industry research for every post I write for a client and also keyword research.

 If you do not have those skills then you cannot add that to your pricing structure, so you need to go out and develop your SEO skills.